brianmay/penguin_brian/content/skills/music.md

 title = "Music"

 [extra]
-description = "Playing musical instruments."
+description = "Playing musical instruments"
 +++

 Granddad was always very keen on playing the violin.
 I also have a musical